-Playa de las Teresitas, pictured above, is commonly considered to be Tenerife's best beach and a prime target for anyone staying in Santa Cruz.
+Las Teresitas, pictured above, is commonly considered to be Tenerife’s best beach and a prime target for anyone staying in Santa Cruz.
 It had a makeover in 1973 with the addition of 4 million sacks of yellow sand imported from the Spanish Sahara.
-Teresitas beach is 1.5 kms long, scattered with palm trees, cafés, bars and marine sports facilities.
+Teresitas beach is 1.
+5 kms long, scattered with palm trees, cafés, bars and marine sports facilities.
 Volleyball and aerobics are popular activities.

-Playa de las Americas is a youth (yob?)-oriented beach resort, with almost no recognition that tourists are on Spanish territory; pubs, restaurants, Sky TV, night-long action at full volume, a promenade built for staggering on and all the chip butties necessary for a beach freak who can't handle foreign food.
+Playa de las Americas is a culture-free beach resort offering good value warmth but with almost no recognition that tourists are on Spanish territory- bars, restaurants, large screen TVs showing soccer, night-long action at full volume, a promenade built for staggering on and all the chip butties and burgers necessary for beach freaks who can’t handle foreign food.

 Playa de Torviscas is a stretch of mainly white sand beaches that include Playa del Duque, Fañabé, Torviscas, San Eugenio and the original Playa de las Americas.